thanpolas/middlewarify/README.md

 crud.create(1, 2);
 ```

-#### After & Last Hooks can alter the Result
+#### After & Last Hooks can Alter the Middleware Container's Return Result

-All After & Last hooks may alter the result as long as they return any type of value except `undefined`.
+All After & Last hooks may alter the return result as long as they return any
+type of value except `undefined`:

 ```js
 middlewarify.make(crud, 'create', function() {